 Just like today, fashions changed in Ancient Greece and so the size, shape and decorations used on pots developed over time.
 Decorations were quite simple at first, made up of lines and grooves like the jug in the second picture here.
 This later included more intricate designs, like zigzag patterns and geometric shapes painted around the pot.

 Over time, people started painting pots with scenes of human figures, nature, sometimes stories from Greek mythology or pictures of battles.
 The pot pictured in the bottom image has a more complicated design, with a woman (perhaps a goddess) and a deer.

 The Greeks used iron-rich clay, which turned red when heated in the kiln.
 Potters from Corinth and Athens used a special watery mixture of clay to paint their pots while the clay was still soft.
 After it was baked in the kiln, the sections of the pot they had painted with the clay would turn black, while the rest of the pot was red-brown.
-You can see this technique on the jug in the bottom picture.
-Sometimes they also did this the other way round, as in the jug in the third picture here.
+Sometimes they also did this the other way round.

 Clay - a kind of fine soil or rock

 Cremated - when a dead body is burned instead of being buried

 Geometric -decorative shapes in straight lines or circles

 Grooves -a track or ridge cut into something